The weird thing is, neither has any effect on copyrights. Why do people think they do?

 Dear publishers, tokens are 64-byte strings, much better for bulk title exchanges than big ebook files.
 Let the ebooks remain where they are, just sell or give or trade the tokens that authorize access to your ebooks.
 Very computer-friendly, very contract-friendly.

-Dear authors’ accountants, blockchains reach around the globe.
-Read the blockchain (it’s not difficult) to learn how often a book’s tokens are sold or traded, not copied, and in which tax-year where the author claims tax-residency.
+Dear accountants, blockchains reach around the globe.
+Read the blockchain (it’s not difficult) to learn how often a book’s tokens are sold or traded, not copied, and in which tax-year where your client claims tax-residency.
 Blockchains prevent double-spending, that’s why they were invented.

-Dear distributors’ IT sysadmins, look up “Byzantine Generals’ problem.”
+Dear publishers’ IT sysadmins, look up “Byzantine Generals’ problem.”
 Blockchains solve that better than SQL.
 Publica uses the same ONIX metadata schema that you do.

 I have a LOT more to say about Publica’s blockchain book tokens, and probably nothing more to say about digital locks.
 So I refer you to better writers who taught me the most about the evil and the futility of digital locks.